krish4uu/React-link-short-app/README.md

 # Features
-- Uses React functional components, Context Api, Localstorage, [Short code Api](https://shrtco.de/), Particle.js
+- Uses React functional components, Context Api, Localstorage, Shortcode Api, Particle.js
 - Users can shorten and copy any URL.
-- It uses localstorage to store the shorten url, and would be there after reloading the page.
+- It uses local storage to store the shortened URL and would be there after reloading the page.
-- Clear storage button will execute a method, which clears all the local data and then reload the page.
+- The clear storage button will execute a method, which clears all the local data and then reload the page.

 # Working
 - [Punlished App](https://krish4uu.github.io/react-link-short-app/)